-Valuation and Alloc cation of Errors and Omissions Provisions Key audit matter description The Company has established provisions against various actual and potential claims, lawsuits and other proceedings relating principally to alleged errors and omissions ('E&O') which arise in connection with the placement of insurance and reinsurance and provision of broking, consulting and outsourcing services in the ordinary course of business.
-Such provisions cover claims that have been reported but not paid and claims that have been incurred but not reported ('IBNR').
+Provisions for Liabilities - Errors & Omissions Reserve Key audit matter description The group has established provisions against various actual and potential claims, lawsuits and other proceedings relating principally to alleged errors and omissions ('E&O') which arise in connection with the placement of insurance and reinsurance and provision of broking, consulting and outsourcing services in the ordinary course of business.
+Such provisions cover claims that have been reported but not paid and also claims that have been incurred but not reported ('IBNR').
 These provisions are established based on actuarial estimates together with individual case reviews.
 Significant management judgment is required to estimate the amounts of such claims.
-Auditing management's judgments related to its E&O provision, and in particular the broking, consulting and outsourcing business provisions related to the IBNR, and the provisions related to significant claims reported but not paid, involved especially complex and subjective judgment and an increased extent of effort, including the need to involve our actuarial specialists.
-For the Errors and Omissions reserve, refer to Notes 1, 15 and 16 to the financial statements.

-How the scope of our audit responded to the key audit matter We tested the effectiveness of controls over the Company's estimation of the E&O provisions, including controls over the underlying historical claims data, the actuarial methodology used, the assumptions selected by management that are used to calculate the broking consulting and outsourcing business IBNR provisions, and the establishment and quarterly evaluation of provisions for reported claims, including significant claims.
-For the IBNR provisions, we evaluated the appropriateness of the IBNR models, and evaluated the consistency of the model with prior years in order to challenge the methodology used to estimate the provisions.
+Auditing management's judgments related to its E&O provision and the provisions related to significant claims reported but not paid, involve especially complex and subjective judgments and an increased extent of effort, including the need to involve our actuarial specialists.
+Refer to Note 16 to the financial statements and the section 'Key sources of estimation uncertainty' in Note 2 to the financial statements.
+How the scope of our audit responded to the key audit matter Our audit procedures related to the determination of E&amp;O provisions included the following : We evaluated the design, determined the implementation and tested the operating effectiveness of key controls over the group's estimation of the E&amp;O provisions, including controls over the underlying historical claims data, the actuarial methodology used, the assumptions selected by management that are used to calculate the broking, consulting and outsourcing business IBNR provisions, and the establishment and quarterly evaluation of provisions for reported claims, including significant claims.
+For the IBNR provisions, we evaluated the appropriateness of the IBNR models, and evaluated the consistency of the model with prior financial years in order to challenge the methodology used to estimate the provisions.
 With the assistance of our actuarial specialists, we assessed the methodology and models used, including key inputs and assumptions used in, and arithmetical accuracy of, the models used.
 We also performed retrospective reviews of management's estimated claims emergence in comparison to actual results and evaluated the provisions set by management in comparison to a range of independent estimates that we developed.
-We evaluated the E&O matters and the appropriateness of their projected settlement values through inquiries of, and confirmations from, in-house counsel and external lawyers handling those matters for the Company.
+We evaluated the E&amp;O matters and the appropriateness of their projected settlement values through inquiries of, and confirmations from, in-house counsel and external lawyers handling those matters for the group.